Knee MRI

 Benefits and Advantages

 MRI provides extremely high-resolution images of soft tissues, accurately showing the extent of ligament tears, meniscal injuries, and cartilage degeneration.
-This technology involves no ionizing radiation, making it particularly suitable for children or patients requiring repeated examinations, thereby reducing long-term cancer risk.
+This technology involves no ionizing radiation, making it particularly suitable for children or patients requiring repeated examinations, thereby reducing long-term cancer risks.

 Risks and Side Effects